SchildDev/Canvas-text-summary/README.md

 **Actions** tab → **"Daily Canvas Assignment Notifications"** → **Run workflow** → **Run workflow** again to confirm.
 Within ~30 seconds you should get one push notification per assignment due.
-Try tapping **Done** on one — check the **Actions** tab again, you should see a new run of **"Handle Assignment Action"** appear automatically.
+Try tapping **Complete** on one — check the **Actions** tab again, you should see a new run of **"Handle Assignment Action"** appear automatically.
 Manually re-run the daily workflow afterward and confirm that assignment no longer shows up.